LANSING, Mich. — If you’re on the hunt for romance, you might want to pack up and move from the Centennial state to Mississippi.

 “California, on the other hand, seems like a romantic place with beautiful sunsets, oceans and warm weather.
 And Utah residents are known to be very nice, warm and generous, which many people attribute to the large Mormon population.”

 So, what about Colorado?
 Stereotypes of Coloradans include laid-back, active and entrepreneurial.
-Turns out, it may be a recipe for disaster.
-Colorado clocks in at number 43.
+Turns out, it might be a recipe for disaster.
+Colorado clocks in at No. 43.